negrinho/deep_architect/docs/source/tutorials/new_modules.rst

 The main goal of this substitution module is to delay the creation of the motif structure until the values for values for the hyperparameters of the connections in the motif are determined.
 The notion of the motif defined in the paper is recursive.
-We see that the motif function takes a submotif function that allows us to place submotifs in each of the edges that are included in the top-level motif.
+The motif function takes a submotif function that allows us to place submotifs in each of the edges that are included in the top-level motif.